-In the last quarter of 2016, Transportation decided to pool regional sales teams and to create a global sales and marketing function to further strengthen overall alignment on business development as well as sales and marketing.
+Since the last quarter of 2016, Transportation has created a global sales and marketing function to further strengthen overall alignment on business development as well as sales and marketing.
 As before, all regions and global divisions follow the same directives, processes and guidelines for their sales activities, the management of their key accounts, the documentation of future opportunities and bids, the selection and management of sales intermediaries (representatives) and customer relationship management.
 Transportation continuously focuses on customers, and follows a systematic process to monitor customer satisfaction.

 All selling activities are done via tender or negotiation processes and, accordingly, Transportation obtains most of its contracts through competitive bidding processes.
 Customers of Transportation compete with air and road-based transportation, making passenger safety and comfort, travel times, efficiency, service reliability and capacity important competitive factors.
-Key factors in rail procurement tenders are compliant with customer specifications, product reliability, maintainability, availability, safety, price and life cycle cost, energy efficiency, design, time to market and innovation.
+Key factors in rail procurement tenders are compliance with customer specifications, product reliability, maintainability, availability, safety, price and life cycle cost, energy efficiency, design, time to market and innovation.
 Critical customer requirements include passenger experience, performance, life-cycle costs and systems integration.
 Additionally, local content in products is often an important criterion to public customers.